The World Has Turned and Left Me Here: Critical reception

 "The World Has Turned and Left Me Here" received positive reviews.

 Stephanie Flasher from TV After Dark gave the episode an A− rating saying that the episode was pretty solid and "took viewers on emotional journey filled with ups, downs and some shocking twists.
 Also it had a nice cliffhanger with the fate of several characters in question."

 Natalie Woods of TV and film review rated the episode with 9/10 saying that she was impressed with it.
 "I feel like it’s still a new show.
 This season, opposed to the last, seems to be getting back to its roots and has felt more like the first couple of seasons which concentrated on the main characters instead of crazy newbies like the Travelers and Doppelgängers.
 With those two behind us, the show has revitalized and is much easier to watch."

 Rebecca Jane Stokes from Den of Geek rated the episode with 4/5 saying: "my heart was otherwise engaged to the fullest.
 That’s because the Delena drama is moving forward. [...]
 Now that this engine is clearly moving forward, it feels like the entire season has picked up speed."

 Ashley Dominique of Geeked Out Nation rated the episode with 6.9/10 saying that the episode "made some strange moves to make multiple small plot progressions.
 However, we did finally see someone make it out of the loop."

-Lindsay Sperling from We Got This Covered gave a good review to the episode saying that it is quite possibly one of the best, if not the best, episodes of the show in general.
-"Along with the other episodes this season, the direction the show is going in reminds fans why they tuned-in in the first place.
-There’s more heart this season than we’ve seen in quite a while, and the momentum doesn’t seem to be slowing down anytime soon."

 Caroline Preece of Den of Geek gave a good review to the episode saying that it was another great one that "continues its winning streak with another episode that harks back to the show's early, great days."
 Preece pointed out that the writes having Liv put down the injured guy so Tyler's curse will not be activate, was "brilliant".

 Jen from TV Overmind gave a good review to the episode stating that the writers did not disappoint with the brothers reunion scene and it could not have been better.